promptfoo/promptfoo-docs/docs/intro.md

 ![LLM prompt quality evaluation with PASS/FAIL expectations](https://user-images.githubusercontent.com/310310/236690475-b05205e8-483e-4a6d-bb84-41c2b06a1247.png)

+## Why choose promptfoo?

+There are many different ways to evaluate prompts.
+Here are some reasons to consider promptfoo:

+- **Battle-tested**: promptfoo was built to eval & improve LLM apps serving over 10 million users in production.
+Our tooling is flexible and can be adapted to many setups.
+- **Simple, declarative test cases**: Define your evals without writing code or working with heavy notebooks.
+- **Language agnostic**: Use Python, Javascript, or whatever else you're working in.
+- **Share & collaborate**: Built-in share functionality & web viewer for working with teammates.
+- **Open-source**: LLM evals are a commodity and should be served by 100% open-source projects with no strings attached.
+- **Privacy**: This software runs completely locally.
+Your evals run on your machine and talk directly with the LLM.

 ## Workflow and philosophy

 Test-driven prompt engineering is much more effective than trial-and-error.